WFFY

-WFFY (98.5 MHz) is a commercial FM radio station licensed to San Carlos Park, Florida, and broadcasting to the Fort Myers media market.
-It airs a rhythmic contemporary radio format and is owned by Sun Broadcasting, with studios on Palm Beach Boulevard in Fort Myers.
-The station carries the nationally syndicated Breakfast Club from WWPR in New York City in morning drive time.
+WFFY (98.5 FM) is a commercial radio station licensed to San Carlos Park, Florida, United States, and broadcasting to the Fort Myers media market.
+It airs a rhythmic contemporary format and is owned by Sun Broadcasting, with studios on Palm Beach Boulevard in Fort Myers.

-WFFY is a Class C3 station.
-It has an effective radiated power (ERP) of 50,000 watts at 117 m.
-The transmitter tower is off Old U.S. Route 41 in San Carlos Park.
+WFFY's transmitter is sited off of Old U.S. Route 41 in San Carlos Park.